-Soften Startup, which involves how a partner raises an issue in the first three minutes of the conversation, is crucial to resolving relationship conflicts.
-If most of your arguments start softly, your relationship is far more likely to be stable and happy:
+Soften Startup.
+How a partner raises an issue in the first three minutes of the conversation is crucial to resolving relationship conflicts.
+If most of your arguments start softly, your relationship is far more likely to be stable and happy.

 Complain but don’t blame.
 No matter how “at fault” you feel that your partner is, approaching them with criticisms and accusations is not productive.
 According to Dr. Gottman, it’s all about approach!

 - Instead of blaming your partner with “You said you would clean the backyard today and it’s still a mess,” try a simple complaint: “Hey, there are still some fallen leaves in the gutter and tennis balls everywhere.
 We agreed you’d rake and clean up after Buster.
 I’m really upset about this.”

 Make statements that start with “I” instead of “You.”
 When you start sentences with “I” you are less likely to seem (or be!) critical, immediately putting your partner into a defensive position.
 Instead of saying “You are not listening to me,” you can say, “I don’t feel like you are listening right now.”
 Instead of “You’re so careless with money,” say, “I think that we should try to save more.”